EdgarC97/Linkup_ms/README.md

 > [!TIP]
 > The v2 endpoints provide more detailed and flexible operations for coder profiles.

+### Coder Profile Management (v3)
+- Advanced filtering for coder profiles
+- Endpoint:
+  - `GET /api/v3/coders/filter`
+    - **Description**: Filters coders based on various optional query parameters.
+    - **Query Parameters**:
+      - `clanId` (optional): Filter by clan ID.
+      - `genderId` (optional): Filter by gender ID.
+      - `languageIds`: List of language IDs to filter by.
+      - `technicalSkillIds`: List of technical skill IDs to filter by.
+      - `softSkillIds`: List of soft skill IDs to filter by.

+> [!TIP]
+> This endpoint returns a list of coders matching the specified criteria, including related data such as gender, clan, and skills.

 ### User Management
 - Endpoints: